 - With the lid closed – slowly turn seed container vertical and drain off ALL EXCESSIVE WATER.
 This will take at least 120 seconds.
 Ensure all extra water has drained out.
 The only water left should be what is in the paper towel.

 - Using tweezers, adjust the paper towel covering the seeds, ensuring the seeds have little pockets of AIR around them so they can breath.
-DO NOT LET PAPER TOWEL FULLY ENCASE SEEDS OR THEY WILL DROWN.
+DO NOT LET PAPER TOWEL FULLY ENCASE SEEDS OR THEY MIGHT DROWN.
 You are trying to create a nice warm, humid environment where they can breath.
 Not drown them.